redis/docs/content/integrate/write-behind/reference/cli/redis-di.md

 Commands:
-  add-context           Adds a new context configure             Configures the RDI Database so it is ready to... create                Creates the RDI Database instance delete                Deletes RDI database permanently delete-all-contexts   Deletes all contexts delete-context        Deletes a context deploy                Deploys the RDI configurations including target describe-job          Describes a transformation engine's job dump-support-package  Dumps RDI support package get-rejected          Returns all the stored rejected entries list-contexts         Lists all saved contexts list-jobs             Lists transformation engine's jobs monitor               Monitors RDI by collecting metrics and exporting... reset                 Resets the pipeline into initial full sync mode scaffold              Generates configuration files for RDI and... set-context           Sets a context to be the active one set-secret            Writes a secret to Redis secret store start                 Starts the pipeline status                Displays the status of the pipeline end to end stop                  Stops the pipeline trace                 Starts a trace session for troubleshooting data... upgrade               Upgrades RDI Engine without losing data or downtime
+  add-context           Adds a new context configure             Configures the Write-behind Database so it is ready to... create                Creates the Write-behind Database instance delete                Deletes Write-behind database permanently delete-all-contexts   Deletes all contexts delete-context        Deletes a context deploy                Deploys the Write-behind configurations including target describe-job          Describes a transformation engine's job dump-support-package  Dumps Write-behind support package get-rejected          Returns all the stored rejected entries list-contexts         Lists all saved contexts list-jobs             Lists transformation engine's jobs monitor               Monitors Write-behind by collecting metrics and exporting... reset                 Resets the pipeline into initial full sync mode scaffold              Generates configuration files for Write-behind and... set-context           Sets a context to be the active one set-secret            Writes a secret to Redis secret store start                 Starts the pipeline status                Displays the status of the pipeline end to end stop                  Stops the pipeline trace                 Starts a trace session for troubleshooting data... upgrade               Upgrades Write-behind Engine without losing data or downtime
 ```